Skip to content

 External activity

-Jenni Ramone (with colleagues Anna Ball and Nicole Thiara) leads the Changing Wor(l)ds Partnerships, which enables partner organisations and writers to collaborate on projects to extend opportunities for cultural self-representation.
+Jenni Ramone (with colleagues Anna Ball and Nicole Thiara) led the Changing Wor(l)ds Partnerships, which enables partner organisations and writers to collaborate on projects to extend opportunities for cultural self-representation.

 Jenni Ramone is Treasurer of the Postcolonial Studies Association

-Jenni Ramone is Editor for Black British Writing 1945-Contemporary, Literary Encyclopedia
+Jenni Ramone is Editor for English Writing and Culture: Postwar and Contemporary Britain, 1945-present, Literary Encyclopedia

 Jenni Ramone regularly hosts film directors and screenings at NTU, usually in connection with Black Writing in Britain.
 Filmmakers who have screened their films at NTU with Jenni include Destiny Ekaragha, Perivi Katjavivi, and Cass Pennant.
 She also led a film screening series inviting doctoral candidates to screen and invite conversations on films related to their research projects.